 A former Phnom Penh High School, it was converted to the infamous S-21 Tuol Sleng Prision: out of the 20,000 incarcerated, only 4 survived.

 We found the torture room on the 1st floor.
-Many people died here.
+Hundreds died here.

 The picture below was where many prisoners were waterboarded before being executed.
 To know that so many people were strapped onto this is chilling.

-Annah commented in her post that she didn’t know why I stuck around here for so long: I stayed here awhile because I wanted to understand what it would feel like to be held against your will, waiting for death.
+Annah had commented in her post that she didn’t know why I stuck around here for so long: I guess I stayed here awhile because I wanted to understand what it would feel like to be held against your will and wait for death.
 As I stood in those cells for a period of time I challenged myself to comprehend the limits of the human condition, especially in times of despair.
 What was hope for them?
-Was there any such thing to hope for?
+Was there anything to hope for?